 The Act achieves these purposes by enacting a set of rules applying to both international and domestic arbitrations in Schedule 1.
 This regime is based on the UNCITRAL Model Law on International Commercial Arbitration (the Model Law).
 Certain changes (explained in more details in this Practice Note) have been made to amend or to supplement the provisions of the Model Law in its application to New Zealand.

 Schedule 2 of the Act contains additional rules for certain arbitrations.
-Section 6(2) of the Act states that these rules will apply to all
+Section 6(2) of the Act states that these rules will apply to all arbitrations seated in New Zealand other

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.